 Unveiled in 2019, prime editing may greatly increase what is possible in genome editing, though the technology is still in the early phases of development.

 What is prime editing?

-Prime editing is a potentially significant update to CRISPR gene editing which serves as a “search-and-replace” editor for the human genome.
+Prime editing is a potentially significant update to CRISPR gene editing.
+Prime editing serves as a “search-and-replace” editor for the human genome.
 Using prime editing, it is possible to directly write new genetic information into a specific DNA site.
-Anzalone et al. (2019) used it to edit human cells through targeted insertions and deletions to efficiently correct the primary genetic causes of sickle cell disease and Tay-Sachs disease.
+Anzalone, et al. (2019) used it to edit human cells through targeted insertions and deletions to efficiently correct the primary genetic causes of sickle cell disease and Tay-Sachs disease.

 Currently, prime editing is still in the lab stage and has only been tested in cultured cells.
 “Although many enhancements still need to be made, prime editing using pegRNA greatly increases the possibilities of future genome editing work,” noted one analyst from IDT.

 What genetic diseases might be candidates for prime editing?

 A partial list of genetic diseases in which prime editing might be studied includes:

 - Cystic fibrosis